cossacklabs/product-docs/themis/crypto-theory/crypto-systems/secure-cell.md

-**Secure Сell** is a high-level cryptographic container aimed at protecting arbitrary data stored in various types of storages (e.g., databases, filesystem files, document archives, cloud storage, etc.)
+**Secure Сell** is a high-level cryptographic container aimed at protecting arbitrary data stored in various types of storages (e.g., databases, filesystem files, document archives, cloud storage, etc.).

-It provides a simple way of securing your data using strong encryption and data authentication mechanisms, with easy-to-use interfaces for a broad range of use-cases.
+It provides a simple way of securing your data using strong encryption and data authentication mechanisms, with easy-to-use interfaces for a broad range of use cases.

 ## Availability in Themis